chmouel/gosmee/README.md

 ## Description

 Replay message from <https://smee.io/> to a target service.
-Allowing you to easily expose some local developement server to the internet for webhook
+Allowing you to easily expose some local developement server to the internet for your webhook

 ## Screenshot